Jesús Ramírez (Venezuelan footballer)

-Jesús Andrés Ramírez Díaz (born 4 May 1998) is a Venezuelan footballer who plays as a striker for Primeira Liga club Nacional and the Venezuela national team.
+Jesús Andrés Ramírez Díaz (born 4 May 1998) is a Venezuelan footballer who plays as a striker for Süper Lig club Çorum and the Venezuela national team.

 Club career

 He came to Chile after playing two years for Veracruz Premier until 2018, but he couldn't join Coquimbo Unido U19 on first half 2019 due to his age.
 On second half 2019, he joined the Pirates on a deal for three years.
 On 2020 season, he was loaned to Audax Italiano for one year.
 On second half 2021, he was loaned to Mexican club Atlético Morelia in the Liga de Expansión MX.

 On 5 July 2025, it was announced that Ramírez had signed for Primeira Liga club Nacional until 2027.